Pythagoras — Golden Verses

 … Pythagoras was born on the island of Samos in the Aegean Sea.
 His birth was predicted.
 Through a prophet God told the parents about the birth of a boy who would grow and become glorious thanks to his wisdom, beauty, and great deeds.

-From childhood Pythagoras displayed abilities and interest to philosophy and other sciences.
+From childhood Pythagoras displayed abilities and interest in philosophy and other sciences.
 He studied medicine, biology, astronomy, and mathematics, learning them from famous scholars of that time; He learned also music and painting.
 Then He continued His religious education in Egypt, where He was initiated into priesthood.
 Then He went to Persia, where He continued studying the mystical knowledge.

-In mature age, Pythagoras founded His spiritual School in the city of Croton.
+At a mature age, Pythagoras founded His spiritual School in the city of Croton.
 We know about the work of this School from stories narrated by several great Disciples of Pythagoras, Who also attained Divinity in Mergence with the Creator thanks to Pythagoras’ help.

 * * *

 And now let us become acquainted with a translation of the ancient text Golden Verses of Pythagoras, which was studied by beginner students in His School.